gaspa/pygame-tetris/README.md

 ```
 ## Play

- press space to make the block drop one step
+Press space to start game.
+Keys:
- left/right to move (guess where? ;)
+* left/right keys to move (guess where? ;) )
- up to rotate the block.
+* up key rotate the block.
+* down drop the block.